Best dog breeds for apartments and flats

 Flats and apartments are all over Britain.
 Living in a rented flat is popular, whether it's London or York.
 Many of us happily live in a small, comfy home without a garden.

-But dogs can struggle, especially if they're on the larger side.
+But dogs and apartments can struggle, especially if the dog is on the larger side.
 This is even more true if you don't have a dog park nearby.

 Common reasons why people return adopted dogs are symptoms of poor exercise and stimulation.
-Some of the most popular dog breeds, like Golden Retrievers and German Shepherds, need as much as two hours of exercise daily.
+Some of the most popular dog breeds, like Golden Retrievers and German Shepherds, need as much as two hours of exercise daily, so aren't great apartment dogs.
 As you can see, this is where a cramped living space can cause issues.

 So, if you live in a small space and bring a high-energy breed into your home, you must commit to daily outdoor exercise.

 It's not all bad news, though.
-Many breeds adapt well to apartments and small homes.
+Many breeds adapt well to apartments and small homes - good pets for flats do exist.
 Some want nothing more than to lie around and bask in the proximity of their pet parents.

 Knowing which breeds are right for your living situation will help you avoid a whole lot of stress.
 We're here to help you with just that.

-Here are some of the best dog breeds for apartments, flats and small living spaces.
+Here are some of the best dog breeds for apartments, condos, flats and small living spaces.

 Hands holding up a puppy